Two proposals compete for police watchdog group

 Council President Richard Skorman: Overseeing formation of a police watchdog group.

 When City Council takes up creating a new police accountability committee, members will be looking at two proposals.
-One came from a grassroots effort that's been endorsed by a wide range of people, while the other came from a group that traveled to Austin, Texas, earlier this year to attend a conference on such matters.
+One came from a group that traveled to Austin, Texas, earlier this year to attend a conference on such matters.
+The other emerged from a grassroots effort that's been endorsed by a wide range of people.

 The former, labeled President's Commission on Police Transparency and Accountability (PCPTA), defines its purpose as:

-Note: This blog has been updated to correctly attribute the proposals to the groups who proposed them.